"In the not too distant future. On a tired battlefield. War has become routine."

 If you pay attention, you'll notice Snake always manually pulls the charging handle or slide of his gun to eject a round after reloading.
-This is the same "Middle East Technique" that backfired on Ocelot in MGS3, except here, it's a technique of habit, instead of vanity.
+This is the same "Middle East Technique" that backfired on Ocelot in Metal Gear Solid 3, except here, it's a technique of habit, instead of vanity.

 The Solar Gun, when fully charged, can take out Vamp in one hit.
 This is because it's from the Boktai/Lunar Knights games, where the weapon is designed to kill vampires.

 Ed and Jonathan, Meryl's two squad mates in Rat Patrol 01, are named after the protagonists of Policenauts, Kojima's previous game where Meryl first appeared.